-The Dutch studio Roosegarde is one of the realities that Futuroprossimo has in its permanent watchlist: the technical, artistic, even poetic capacity with which technology is put at the service of the human being enchants me.
-Today it still amazes me with a theme that is very much felt in my city, Naples: fireworks.
+The Dutch studio Roosegarde is one of the companies that Futuroprossimo has on its permanent watchlist: the technical, artistic, even poetic capacity with which technology is put at the service of human beings enchants me.
+Today it still amazes me with a theme that is very popular in my city, Naples: fireworks.

-The artist Daan Roosegaarde he was inspired by the bright light of fireflies to update a cultural heritage in the direction of absolute sustainability.
-SPARK is a performance that shows the fireworks of the future: thousands of bright and biodegradable sparks, which fly in the sky in a natural way.
+The artist Daan Roosegaarde was inspired by the brilliant light of fireflies to update a cultural heritage in the direction of absolute sustainability.
+SPARK is a performance that shows the fireworks of the future: thousands of bright and biodegradable sparks, which fly in the sky naturally.

-The Spanish city of Bilbao will be the first in the world to host (during the Wellbeing Summit for Social Change, June 1-3, 2022) a system that could also change the way of celebrating by setting aside dangerous fireworks but also paper lanterns, drones and other polluting festoons.
+The Spanish city of Bilbao will be the first in the world to host (during the Wellbeing Summit for Social Change, 1-3 June 2022) a system that could also change the way we celebrate by putting aside dangerous fireworks but also paper lanterns, drones and other polluting festoons.

 Hundreds of bright sparks made of biodegradable materials are silently moved by the ever-changing wind: they are inspired by fireflies, flocks of birds and galaxies.
 This dynamic cloud of 50 x 30 x 50 m in the main park of Bilbao will inspire visitors to wonder and reflect on their relationship with others, themselves and nature.